|

 are yours.
 You have no rivals.
 You need have no worries."

-He leant forward and kissed her cheek, and she wrapped her arms
+He leaned forward and kissed her cheek, and she wrapped her arms

 around him and hugged him fiercely.

-"Now," said Legolas, laying her gently on the bed and
+"Now," he said, laying her gently on the bed and covering

 "It could, of course, be a coincidence," said Legolas,

-as they rode slowly down to Rath Amrûn on the fourth level
+as he rode slowly down to Rath Amrûn, on the fourth level

 poor lad's very rich mother and father just happen to ride out